How To Potty Train

-Some cats may stand while potty and covered litter box will discourage them to use the litter box.
+Some cats may stand while potty and a covered litter box will discourage them to use the litter box.

 For a start, we highly recommend using an uncovered litter box with higher walls on the sides to secure the litter from tracking when cats start digging in the litter.

 You should have at least 1 litter box per cat, plus 1 extra if your home has an extra floor.